canonical/certification-docs/drafts/Policy_Guide-18.04.rst

 The Server Test Suite provides a ``storage-only`` whitelist for this purpose.

+Storage Management Software
+'''''''''''''''''''''''''''
+Any storage management software meant to manage, modify, monitor storage devices including internal and/or external arrays, JBODs, or other storage subsystems should be provided to Ubuntu users in a manner equal to the way it is presented to users of other operating systems.
+The preferred method is via a Debian package provided via download from the Partner's website.
+The package should be presented equally with the same software packaged for other Operating Systems.

 USB Testing
 -----------
 USB Testing requires at least one USB stick for each type of port (USB2, USB3).